Robert J. Shillman

-Robert Shillman (born April 6, 1946) is an American businessman, electrical engineer, philanthropist and political financier.
+Robert Joel Shillman (born April 6, 1946) is an American businessman, electrical engineer and political financier.
 He is the founder and former chairman and chief culture officer of Cognex Corporation.
 Cognex is a provider of machine vision systems, sensors, and industrial ID readers used in automated manufacturing.
 Shillman holds a B.S.E.E. from Northeastern University as well as an M.S.E.E. and a Ph.D. from the Massachusetts Institute of Technology.
+He is a major donor to Israel and a number of international far-right activities.

 Founding Cognex

 Shillman founded Cognex Corporation in 1981 while a member of the Electrical Engineering faculty of Tufts University.
 He left academia to start Cognex, investing his life savings of $86,000 into the company.
 He invited two MIT graduate students-–Bill Silver and Marilyn Matz–-to embark on this business venture with him, offering free racing bicycles to convince them to leave MIT for a summer.
 These three individuals gave Cognex its start and its name, which was derived from the phrase "Cognition Experts".

 Cognex was one of the first companies to explore commercial applications for machine vision in the early 1980s.
 By the 1990s, Cognex's business had grown substantially due to the demand for machine vision to help automate semiconductor and electronics manufacturing.
 The company went public on the NASDAQ exchange in 1989.